 HHS Opens Phase 2 Portal

 “The addition of Kentucky and Michigan to the CCBHC Medicaid demonstration will lower barriers to access and allow more people in more communities to receive the treatment and services they need, like medication-assisted treatment, as they cope with the disruption caused by the pandemic.
-By extending the demonstration to Kentucky and Michigan, Congress has acknowledged the program’s importance and the need to continue this effort, which has expanded access to high-quality addiction and mental health treatment.” – Chuck Ingoglia, President and CEO of the National Council for Behavioral Health regarding the expansion of the Certified Community Behavioral Health Clinic (CCBHC) demonstration.
+By extending the demonstration to Kentucky and Michigan, Congress has acknowledged the program’s importance and the need to continue this effort, which has expanded access to high-quality addiction and mental health treatment.” – Chuck Ingoglia, President and CEO of the National Council for Mental Wellbeing regarding the expansion of the Certified Community Behavioral Health Clinic (CCBHC) demonstration.

 HHS Opens Combined Medicare/Medicaid/CHIP (Phase 2) Portal